Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 Hurricanes vs. Devils NHL Playoffs Second Round Game 1: Odds, total, moneyline and other Vegas lines

-The Carolina Hurricanes and New Jersey Devils square off in the opening game of the NHL Playoffs Second Round at PNC Arena on Wednesday, May 3, starting at 7:00 PM ET on ESPN, SNE, SNO, SNP, and TVAS.
-The Hurricanes have -110 odds on the moneyline against the Devils (-110).
+The opening game of the NHL Playoffs Second Round will see the Carolina Hurricanes and New Jersey Devils play on Wednesday, May 3, starting at 7:00 PM ET on ESPN, SNE, SNO, SNP, and TVAS.
+The Hurricanes are favored (-110) in this game against the Devils (-110).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!